Spring 2015 permits on sale: NOW

 |Daily Reserved (See Note)||

 Under state law, all parking on a California State University campus is subject to payment of a specified fee.
-This applies to all employees, students, and visitors, except those visitors who are parked in posted time zones or who display valid visitor permits.
+This applies to all employees, students, and visitors, except those visitors who are parked in posted time zones for the time specified or who display valid visitor permits.

 Students with California disabled placards who are receiving financial aid may be eligible for parking fee waivers.
 Please contact Financial Aid for eligibility information.

 Different fees may apply to certain represented employees.
-Please contact Customer Services for additional information.
+Please contact Seawolf Services for additional information.

 Three different types of parking permits are available.
-General permits are valid in lots E, F, G, H, J, L, M, N and O. Reserved permits are valid in all General lots and in lots A, D (closed until further notice) and on Juniper Lane.
+General permits are valid in lots E, F, G, H, J, L, M, N and O. Reserved permits are valid in all General lots and in lots A, D and on Juniper Lane.

-Daily reserve parking are subject to availability and may be unavailable without notice.
+Daily reserved parking are subject to availability and may be unavailable without notice.